 We’ve seen plenty of new cribs hit the market in the past year, but none have delivered the same combination of value and sturdiness that we found in our original pick, Oeuf Rhea crib; it remains our top choice.

 A well-made crib should last long enough to be used by multiple children, and will become the focal point of your baby’s nursery.
 Having considered and tested twenty-four different models, I’m confident that the Oeuf Rhea crib is the best all-around crib when considering price, sturdiness, materials, and design.

-We put twenty-nine cribs from fifteen different manufacturers through a series of tests in choosing the best crib.
+We put dozens of cribs from fifteen different manufacturers through a series of tests in choosing the best crib.
 We looked at how easily they converted, how sturdy they were, and found out what each model was made of.
 Then we put each crib through a series of tests using dumbbells, scratching materials, and even a weighted test manikin.

 Quality woods and finishes are what set the good cribs apart from the bad.
 The models that we tested are composed of pine, beech, birch or poplar—solid wood.
 Some cribs also included MDF, which stands for medium-density fibreboard.
 In general, hard wood cribs will outlast their fibreboard counterparts.
 We talked with professionals from the CPSC, and GREENGUARD, as well as industry professionals and manufacturers to help us find the best crib.